e23976bf/e23976bf/README.md

 Mostly inactive; playing with 24GHz and 660THz.

-Sole kit is Quangshen HT on 2 & 70.
+Sole kit is Quangshen HT on 2 & 70, running Egzumer firmware.
+Until I get around to building some sort of SDR transceiver for 40/30/20.

-Until I get aroung to building SDR transceiver for 40/30/20.
+The ex seems to have disposed of my Yaesu FT897, Kenwood TS670 and other pieces of kit, transceivers and tools like oscilloscopes, multimeters, soldering stations, sewing machine & overlocker, huge component hoard...
+I reckon I'm out about 40 grand.

 Herewith a repository for C code and Python code created by AI and hacked by myself.